shawnkgriffin/lighthouse-chatty/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
-3. You will need to run the Chatty Server, which can be found here.
-The chatty server will list on port 3001.
+3. You will need to run the Chatty Server, which can be found [here](https://github.com/shawnkgriffin/lighthouse-chatty-server).
+The chatty server will listen on port 3001.
+Follow the instructions in Chatty Server README to get it up and running.
-4. Start the web server using the `npm run start` command.
+4. Start the client using the `npm run start` command.
 5. Go to <http://http://localhost:3000//> in your browser to run the client.

 ## Dependencies